tbroyer/gradle-apt-plugin/README.md

 ## Configuration

 The plugin makes many things configurable by enhancing source sets and tasks.
-Some of those enhancements have been added to Gradle proper, sometimes with different names.
-You're encouraged to use the built-in Gradle properties, and the equivalent ones added by this plugin are deprecated (and will emit deprecation messages to the console.)

-Each source set has a few properties:

-* `compileOnlyConfigurationName` (read-only `String`) returning the `<sourceSet>CompileOnly` configuration name (Gradle ≥ 2.12 already provides that property natively, this plugin contributes it for earlier Gradle versions)
+Each source set has a couple properties (Gradle ≥ 4.6 already provides those properties natively, this plugin contributes it for earlier Gradle versions):

-* `annotationProcessorConfigurationName` (read-only `String`) returning the `<sourceSet>AnnotationProcessor>` configuration name (Gradle ≥ 4.6 already provides that property natively, this plugin contributes it for earlier Gradle versions)
+* `annotationProcessorConfigurationName` (read-only `String`) returning the `<sourceSet>AnnotationProcessor>` configuration name
 * `annotationProcessorPath`, a `FileCollection` defaulting to the `<sourceSet>AnnotationProcessor` configuration

 Each source set `output` gains a `generatedSourcesDir` property, a `File` defaulting to `${project.buildDir}/generated/source/apt/${sourceSet.name}`.

 Each `JavaCompile` and `GroovyCompile` task gains a couple properties:

 * `generatedSourcesDestinationDir`, corresponding to the `-s` compiler argument, i.e. whether (if set) and where to write sources files generated by annotation processors.
-This property is deprecated when using Gradle ≥ 4.3, please use `options.annotationProcessorGeneratedSourcesDirectory` instead.
+This property is deprecated, please use `options.annotationProcessorGeneratedSourcesDirectory` instead.
 There's no Kotlin extension for this property.
 * `aptOptions` (read-only), itself with 4 properties:
   * `annotationProcessing`, a `boolean` setting whether annotation processing is enabled or not; this maps to the `-proc:none` compiler argument, and defaults to `true` (meaning that argument is not passed in, and annotation processing is enabled)
-  * `processorpath`, a `FileCollection` corresponding to the `-processorpath` compiler argument; this property is deprecated when using Gradle ≥ 3.4, please use `options.annotationProcessorPath` instead
+  * `processorpath`, a `FileCollection` corresponding to the `-processorpath` compiler argument; this property is deprecated, please use `options.annotationProcessorPath` instead
   * `processors`, a list of annotation processor class names, mapping to the `-processor` compiler argument
   * `processorArgs`, a map of annotation processor options, each entry mapping to a `-Akey=value` compiler argument